dasch-swiss/fileidentification-galaxy/README.md

 don't know in advance what file types you are dealing with.
 It features:

 - file format identification and extraction of technical metadata with pygfried, ffprobe and imagemagick
-- file integrity testing with ffmpeg and imagemagick
+- file probing with ffmpeg and imagemagick
 - file conversion with ffmpeg, imagemagick and LibreOffice using a json file as a protocol
 - detailed logging